 This one makes it onto our list of the best books about weddings, too!

 Each character is deliciously flawed in a way that makes you feel like you’ve known them for years.
-I love that at the heart of the story, the book is about the many forms of love and how to love well.
+I love that at the heart of the story, the book is about the many forms of love and how to live well.
 I cannot believe that Claire Lombardo is not a 50 or 60-year-old woman with children of her own.

 For more books like these, check out our list of long books